Your Guide to Camping At Uluru

 Planning Your Uluru Camping Itinerary

 One can’t-miss experience is Wintjiri Wiru — a captivating cultural storytelling experience that vividly brings to life a sacred ancestral Indigenous story through a mesmerising display of choreographed drones, lasers, and projections that light up the desert night sky above Uluru.
-This unique experience, which has received numerous awards, is a collaborative effort with senior An̲angu from Kal̲t̲ukatjara to Mut̲itjulu, the Traditional Custodians of the region.
+This unique experience, which has received numerous awards, is a collaborative effort with senior An̲angu from Kal̲t̲ukatjara and Mut̲itjulu, the Traditional Custodians of the region.
 It stands as the world's largest ongoing drone display, offering a stunning visual spectacle that weaves ancient narratives with cutting-edge technology.

 Wintjiri Wiru